Zebreu/cyspresso/README.md

 ## Getting started

 The current notebook can be opened through Colab at https://githubtocolab.com/Zebreu/cyspresso/blob/main/criticaldifference.ipynb where you can explore both the dataset and the methodology we used for this study.
-You can upload knottins.csv and any embeddings you have to the colab workspace to run the notebook.
+You can upload knottin.csv provided in this repo and any embeddings you generated to the colab workspace to run the notebook.

 ## Embedding generation